Click to Rate and Give Feedback

 The information that you just entered is displayed.
 This step lets you make sure that profile properties are working.

-You can now expose the user information you have created by using ASP.NET application services.
+You can now expose the user information that you have created by using ASP.NET application services.
 Before you can access the user's credential and profile information from the client, you must create mapping files (.svc) that point to the application services.
 This makes the services available to any application that is running on a platform that can send and receive SOAP messages.
 You must also configure the Web site so the application services are exposed on the network.

 To create application services mapping files